BonavistaRC/BonavistaRC.github.io/index.markdown

 <p align="center"><b>Passcode: e8v67S</b></p>

  The purpose of this virtual meeting is to outline the strategy of using a Restrictive Covenant to preserve the single family home nature of Lake Bonavista.
 This meeting will be led by community members and the legal counsel retained to represent us.
-Our lawyer,  [Curtis Marble](https://carbertwaite.com/calgary-lawyers/curtis-marble/)of [Carbert Waite LLP](ttps://carbertwaite.com/), will take questions at the end of the presentation.
+Our lawyer,  [Curtis Marble](https://carbertwaite.com/calgary-lawyers/curtis-marble/) of [Carbert Waite LLP](ttps://carbertwaite.com/), will take questions at the end of the presentation.

 This meeting will take place on Microsoft Teams.
 You may wish to download the app ahead of time, or visit [Mircrosft Teams](https://teams.microsoft.com) in your web browser and use: